-The Atiatihan Festival
+The Ati-Atihan Festival

+Then, to the carnival proper.
 The programme says the main parade is at 7.30 a.m.
 We take a tricycle to the main square at 8.30.
 Nothing happening.
-I ask a stallholder who peers through balloons and feathered tribal masks at me.
-He says it starts at 9.
-I say “It is 9”.
+I ask a stallholder, who peers through balloons and feathered tribal masks at me.
+He says it starts at nine.
+I say “It is nine”.
 He says " Maybe 10 then".
-About 9.30 are were sounds of drumming and the tinkling of percussion and the parades begin.
-This seems to be a time for massing in the Plaza and we perched on a wall there for really good views of endless costumed revellers, tribal dancers, snake charmers, grotesque papier mache animals, decorated floats (Mary and Jesus statues in various forms, but usually a plastic modern doll) and hundreds of other outfits – witches/ skeletons/lion fish/a bright pink paunch in a nappy.
-Most people have painted faces and we get our faces blacked for us too.
-The festival re-enacts the handing over of Panay to the Spanish by the local, Borneo style tribes.
-They were head-hunters until comparatively recently.
+About 9.30 we hear faint sounds of drumming and the tinkling of percussion and the parades begin.
+This seems to be a time for massing in the Plaza and we perch, on a wall there for really good views of the parade known as Sadsad., which is also what the locals call their way of dancing where the foot is momentarily dragged along the ground in tune to the beat played by the marching bands.

-Finally to last night’s dance arena but too packed to move tonight – very sad.
+Exhausted by now.
+Back to the hotel for a nap and then out to a Chinese meal and visits to the night market.
+Finally, to last night’s dance arena, but too packed to move tonight – very sad.
 A spectacular firework display.
-Roman candles that split up like pools of wiggling sperm as they shoot away.
-Home to bed and our quiet area.
+Roman candles that split up like pools of wiggling sperm, as they shoot away.
+Home to bed and our peaceful area.
 It is unfortunate that Elaine snores.